Consistency, Not Perfection

 My second goal is to maintain and strengthen your natural voice.
 Your voice reveals itself through the patterns in the words you choose, the stories you tell, and the arguments you make.
 I strive to strengthen those patterns.

 It takes time and experience for your particular communication patterns and ideas to reveal themselves in your writing.
 I want to honor and respect who you are and the investment you’ve put in.
 The last thing I want to do is try to change your voice to fit mine.

 Want to know more about the work I do?
-See my About page or contact me directly.
+See my About page, or use my Contact Page to reach me directly.